johanneskern/gm_ethporto/events/Road-to-ethporto/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
+  - TOPICS
   - ETHPorto’s Expectations - 09/03 - 17:00
-  - Topics :
   - Presentation ETHPorto Agenda
   - Presentation ETHPorto Side Events at DeHouse
-      - 15 March
-        - Open day Cowork
+  - 15 March - Open day Cowork
-      - 16 March
-        - DeSci Breakfast
-        - ReFi @ETHPorto
-        - Polygon - shorturl.at/eKV03
+  - 16 March - DeSci Breakfast, ReFi @ETHPorto, Polygon - shorturl.at/eKV03
-      - 17 March
+  - 17 March - Chainlink
-        - Chainlink

-   - Discussion Panel: ETHPorto's Expectations
+  - Discussion Panel about ETHPorto's Expectations
-   - Speakers:
-      - Mario Ribeiro Alves (LayerX)
-      - Sara Amaral (EthPorto)
-      - Nuno Gonçalves (Pizza wallet / Polygon)
   - After the session join us for some drinks and network!
+  - Speakers include Mario Ribeiro Alves (LayerX), Sara Amaral (EthPorto) and Nuno Gonçalves (Pizza wallet / Polygon)

 # The date should be in the format year-month-day (ISO 8601).
 # Example: 2018-02-28